Giant clam

-The giant clams are the members of the clam genus Tridacna that are the largest living bivalve mollusks.
-There are actually several species of "giant clams" in the genus Tridacna, which are often misidentified for Tridacna gigas, the most commonly intended species referred to as "the giant clam".
+Tridacna gigas, the giant clam, is the best-known species of the giant clam genus Tridacna.
+Giant clams are the largest living bivalve molluscs.
+Several other species of "giant clam" in the genus Tridacna are often misidentified as Tridacna gigas.

-Tridacna gigas is one of the most endangered clam species.
-Antonio Pigafetta documented these in his journal as early as 1521.
-One of a number of large clam species native to the shallow coral reefs of the South Pacific and Indian oceans, they can weigh more than 200 kg, measure as much as 120 cm across and have an average lifespan in the wild of over 100 years.
-They are also found off the shores of the Philippines and in the South China Sea in the coral reefs of Sabah (Malaysian Borneo).
+These clams were known to indigenous peoples of East Asia for thousands of years and the Venetian scholar and explorer Antonio Pigafetta documented them in a journal as early as 1521.
+One of a number of large clam species native to the shallow coral reefs of the South Pacific and Indian oceans, they may weigh more than 200 kg, measure as much as 120 cm across, and have an average lifespan in the wild of more than 100 years.
+They also are found off the shores of the Philippines and in the South China Sea in the coral reefs of Malaysia.

-The giant clam lives in flat coral sand or broken coral and can be found at depths of as much as 20 m (66 ft).
-Its range covers the Indo-Pacific, but populations are diminishing quickly, and the giant clam has become extinct in many areas where it was once common.
-The maxima clam has the largest geographical distribution among giant clam species; it can be found off high- or low-elevation islands, in lagoons or fringing reefs.
+The giant clam lives in flat coral sand or broken coral and may be found at depths of as great as 20 m (66 ft).
+Its range covers the Indo-Pacific, but populations are diminishing quickly and the giant clam has become extinct in many areas where it was once common.
+The maxima clam has the largest geographical distribution among giant clam species; it may be found off high- or low-elevation islands, in lagoons or fringing reefs.
 Its rapid growth rate is likely due to its ability to cultivate algae in its body tissue.

 Although larval clams are planktonic, they become sessile in adulthood.
 The creature's mantle tissues act as a habitat for the symbiotic single-celled dinoflagellate algae (zooxanthellae) from which the adult clams get most of their nutrition.
 By day, the clam opens its shell and extends its mantle tissue so that the algae receive the sunlight they need to photosynthesise.
+This method of algal farming is under study as a model for highly efficient bioreactors.